 Once you have accessed our website from an e-mail or other personalised communication sent to you, we may be able to identify you.
 If we have identified you, we may be able to link your identity to your previous anonymous browsing history and collect information about your possible future use of our website, irrespective of how you access our sites (e.g. by clicking a link in an advertisement or from a third party website).
 In addition we may combine that information about your use of the Company website with certain other online and offline information we have about you in order to tailor your online experience and provide you with further information.
 If you would prefer not to be identified you can delete the cookies and reconfigure the cookie preferences on your internet browser (see below).

 A 'cookie' is a packet of information placed on a user's computer by a website for record keeping purposes.
 Cookies are generally used on the Company site to:

 You can configure your browser to accept all cookies, reject all cookies, or notify you when a cookie is sent.
 (Each browser is different, so check the "Help" menu of your browser to learn how to change your cookie preferences).

 Before you contact AFCA or the Office of the Australian Information Commissioner, we recommend that you first try to resolve your concern with us.

-Personal information may be disclosed to third parties in jurisdictions including: Canada, Luxembourg, Singapore, Hong Kong, Malaysia, United Kingdom and the United States of America.
+Personal information may be disclosed to third parties in jurisdictions including: Australia, New Zealand, Canada, Luxembourg, Singapore, Hong Kong, Malaysia, India, Philippines, Ireland, Netherlands, Malta, Isle of Man, Cayman Islands, United Kingdom and the United States of America.